Florida

 Florida also offers the Comprehensive Literacy State Development Grant (CLSD), the purpose of which is to award subgrants to local education agencies to build capacity of knowledge and implementation of evidence-based practices.

-Florida also utilizes the GAA funded Science of Reading Literacy and Tutoring grant.
+Florida also utilizes the GAA funded Science of Reading Literacy and Tutoring grant (Grant ended on 6/30/2024).

 Do you have policy or guidance regarding how to leverage evidence-based practices to support secondary students?

 Yes.
-Regional Literacy Institutes are provided to secondary teachers annually during the summer in addition to the Summer Institute, provided by Just Read, Florida!.
+Regional Literacy Institutes are provided to secondary educators (teachers, coaches, administrators) annually during the summer, provided by Just Read, Florida!.
 Florida has also developed 6-12 Literacy Practice Profiles, which allows for common language around the best instructional practices.
 In addition, the mandatory annual Comprehensive Evidence-based Reading Plan that each district must submit requires listing of Professional Learning in “B.E.S.T.
 ELA standards and evidence-based reading programs” for all grade levels.
+The secondary literacy micro-credential also prepares secondary instructional personnel to apply evidence-based practices.

 Does your state have licensure or program approval criteria to ensure Educator Preparation Programs are aligned to the science of reading?